 Egypt.
 Egypt is another important U.S. military ally.
-As one of only two Arab countries (the other being Jordan) that maintain diplomatic relations with Israel, Egypt is closely enmeshed in the Israeli-Palestinian conflict and remains a leading political, diplomatic, and military power in the region.
+As one of only two Arab countries that maintain diplomatic relations with Israel (the other is Jordan), Egypt is closely enmeshed in the Israeli-Palestinian conflict and remains a leading political, diplomatic, and military power in the region.

 Relations between the U.S. and Egypt have been problematic since the 2011 downfall of President Hosni Mubarak after 30 years of rule.
 The Muslim Brotherhood's Mohamed Morsi was elected president in 2012 and used the Islamist-dominated parliament to pass a constitution that advanced an Islamist agenda.
 Morsi's authoritarian rule, combined with rising popular dissatisfaction with falling living standards, rampant crime, and high unemployment, led to a massive wave of protests in June 2013 that prompted a military coup in July.
-The leader of the coup, Field Marshal Abdel Fattah el-Sisi, pledged to restore democracy and was elected president in 2014 and again in 2018 in elections that many considered to be neither free nor fair.21 His government faces major political, economic, and security challenges.
+The leader of the coup, Field Marshal Abdel Fattah el-Sisi, pledged to restore democracy and was elected president in 2014 and again in 2018 in elections that many considered to be neither free nor fair.
+His government faces major political, economic, and security challenges.

-Quality of Armed Forces in the Middle East
+Quality of Armed Forces in the Region

 The quality and capabilities of the region's armed forces are mixed.
 Some countries spend billions of dollars each year on advanced Western military hardware, and others spend very little.
-Due to the drop in global oil prices, defense spending decreased in 2017 for oil-producing countries in the region while increasing for the non-oil-producing countries.
-For example, Saudi Arabia was by far the region's largest military spender despite dropping from \$81.9 billion in 2015 to \$76.79 billion in 2016-a decrease of 7 percent.
-On the other side of the Persian Gulf, defense spending in Iran has increased by 40 percent since implementation of the JCPOA.
+Saudi Arabia is by far the region's largest military spender in terms of budget size.
+As a percentage of GDP, Oman leads the way in the region, spending 12.1 percent on defense in 2017, the most recent year for which data are available.28

-Historically, figures on defense spending for the Middle East have been very unreliable, but the lack of data has worsened.
-For 2017, there were no available data for Kuwait, Qatar, Syria, the United Arab Emirates, and Yemen according to the Stockholm International Peace Research Institute.
+Historically, figures on defense spending for the Middle East have been very unreliable, and the lack of data has worsened.
+For 2018, there were no available data for Qatar, Syria, the United Arab Emirates, and Yemen according to the Stockholm International Peace Research Institute.29

 Different security factors drive the degree to which Middle Eastern countries fund, train, and arm their militaries.
-For Israel, which fought and defeated Arab coalitions in 1948, 1956, 1967, 1973, and 1982, the chief potential threats to its existence are now posed by an Iranian regime that has called for Israel to be "wiped from the map."24 States and non-state actors in the region have responded to Israel's military dominance by investing in asymmetric and unconventional capabilities to offset its military superiority.25 For the Gulf States, the main driver of defense policy is the Iranian military threat combined with internal security challenges.
-For Iraq, the internal threat posed by insurgents and terrorists drives defense policy.
-In many ways, the Obama Administration's engagement with Tehran united Israel and its Arab neighbors against the shared threat of Iran.
+For Israel, which fought and defeated Arab coalitions in 1948, 1956, 1967, 1973, and 1982, the chief potential threats to its existence are now posed by an Iranian regime that has called for Israel to be "wiped from the map."30 States and non-state actors in the region have responded to Israel's military dominance by investing in asymmetric and unconventional capabilities to offset its military superiority.31 For the Gulf States, the main driver of defense policy is the Iranian military threat combined with internal security challenges; for Iraq, it is the internal threat posed by insurgents and terrorists.